volume-em/cem-dataset/pretraining/README.md

 ## MoCoV2

-To run pretraining you'll need to have downloaded the CellEMNet data.
+To run pretraining you'll need to have downloaded the CEM500K data.
 Update the data_file and model_dir parameters in the mocov2_config.yaml file.
 Then run:

 ```
 python train_mocov2.py mocov2_config.yaml